 You can also add collagen into your routine.
 I like to add a scoop of collagen into my oatmeal, coffee, or smoothies.
 Choose one that is a multi-collagen, meaning it has all 5 main types of collagen to see the maximum benefits.
 This is a great brand!

 L-Glutamine, an amino acid that is actually in bone broth and collagen, is a GREAT supplement to take to heal the gut.
 It helps to repair the tight junctions and allow your intestines to function like they’re supposed to.
-This one is in powder form, instead of capsule form, making it easier to digest and easier for your body to absorb and reap all the great benefits.
+This one is in powder form, instead of capsule form.
+It’s easier to digest and easier for your body to absorb and reap all the great benefits.

 It is important to eat plenty of foods with Omega 3 healthy fat.
 Like I write about in my Paleo Diet post, many people are eating a diet high in Omega 6 fats, which causes inflammation.
 Try to replace some of those fats with Omega 3 fats to create a balanced Omega 3: Omega 6 ratio.